-Friends of the asteroid, here we go again: JF1, a celestial object of an estimated size like those of the Great Pyramid of Giza could hit the Earth on May 6, 2022, according to a statement released by NASA.
+Friends of the asteroid, here we go again: JF1, a celestial object of estimated size like that of the Great Pyramid of Giza could hit the Earth on May 6, 2022, according to a statement released by NASA.

-Here we are again with the asteroid alarm: although there is currently a chance in 3.800 that this will happen (on balance and given the previous ones it is not so little, even if for the math it is 0,026%), the asteroid JF1 that can hit the Earth still inspires fear.
+Here we are again with the asteroid alert: although there is currently a 3.800 in 0,026 chance of this happening (all things considered and given the precedents it is not that small, even if mathematically it is 1%), the asteroid JFXNUMX which can hit Earth still inspires fear.

-The scenario would be devastating, as in the apocalyptic films seen in recent years, or even worse: if the "city-killer" asteroid they named JF1 should hit the Earth, the impact would be equivalent to the detonation of 230 kilotons of TNT.
+The scenario would be devastating, as in the apocalyptic films seen in recent years, or even worse: if the "city-killer" asteroid which they have given the name JF1 were to hit the Earth, the impact would be equivalent to the detonation of 230 kilotons of TNT.
 It is a power 15 times greater than that released by the atomic bomb that hit Hiroshima in 1945.
-In that case, "only" 15 kilotons were enough to raze the entire Japanese city.
+In that case, "only" 15 kilotons were enough to raze the entire Japanese city to the ground.

-Even if the asteroid were to avoid civilization and strike "the most remote part of the Pacific Ocean" (so the statement reads), the impact would still be powerful enough to cause devastating tsunamis and a "nuclear winter lasting several years".
+Even if the asteroid were to avoid civilization and strike “the most remote part of the Pacific Ocean” (so says the statement), the impact would still be powerful enough to cause devastating tsunamis and a “nuclear winter lasting several years”.

 Scientists estimate that the massive asteroid is around 130 meters in diameter, and for this reason since 2009 (the year of its discovery) it has been constantly monitored by NASA's Jet Propulsion Laboratory (JPL).